 Acupuncture can be extremely useful in helping to keep the symptoms at bay.
 I always encourage my patients who have been seeking treatment to help them conceive to continue with treatment throughout pregnancy as I find it makes for a much smoother pregnancy and labour too.

 Acupuncture to alleviate the symptoms of pregnancy nausea has been used in both the East and West for years.
-Midwives will often recommend women seek out an acupuncturist to help and I certainly see plenty of struggling expectant mums in my clinic.
+Midwives will often recommend women seek out an acupuncturist to help and we certainly see plenty of struggling expectant mums.

 Travel sickness wristbands, which are often thought to double up as morning anti-sickness bands, work by putting pressure on an acupuncture point.
 The difficulty is, if you don't know exactly where that point is, the wristband will be useless.
 An acupuncturist will be able to accurately locate the correct area to apply pressure.
 They will also use needles to effectively stop nausea and sickness and often for mild nausea, only one treatment is required.
 Patients with severe pregnancy nausea or hyperemesis gravadarum may require two treatments per week to keep their nausea at a more manageable level.

-In my clinics I find that ladies undergoing fertility treatment who decide to continue with treatment after they fall pregnant usually don't suffer with morning sickness.
-This is because I will have already put measures in place to strengthen the digestive system to ensure that morning sickness doesn't become too much of an issue.
+In clinic we find that ladies undergoing fertility treatment who decide to continue with treatment after they fall pregnant usually don't suffer with morning sickness.
+This is because we will have already put measures in place to strengthen the digestive system to ensure that morning sickness doesn't become an issue.

 As the body changes throughout pregnancy the reproductive hormones change shape dramatically too and this can create a whole host of unfavourable symptoms.
 Anxiety, headaches, insomnia, tiredness, low mood and depression can be an indicator that your body is struggling with pregnancy hormones and needs to be balanced.
 Acupuncture is able to have a profound effect on the endocrine system and so without damaging the essential hormones needed in pregnancy we are able to redress the balance so that your body can cope with the changes a little better.